CoCoSol007/simple-3D-renderer/README.md

 ## Usage

-in =main you write your code like this:
+in main you write your code like this:

 ```python